20+ Interesting Games For Kids To Learn English

 • Kids should name the objects that they feel with the spellings.

 In addition to sharpening their sensory motor skills, this is an entertaining way of identifying common household objects.
+So, if you are wondering how to teach kids to spell, play this game with them.

-5. ABC balloon game
+5. ABC Balloon Game

 The activity continues till all the balloons are in play.